SUNET/docs/README.md

         return True

-    # Your code to generate sphinx docs for a project with your layout
     async def generate(self, folder_name: str) -> str:
+        """
+        Your code to generate sphinx docs for a project with your layout here Path to your git cloned project are /app/pages/generating/{folder_name}
-        """Your code here, return folder path to the sphinx generated html folder"""
+        return the folder path to the sphinx generated html folder, usually where the generated index.html file is
+        """
 ```